3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 HOW THIS MEDICATION IS USED

-Levitiracetam can be used alone or in combination with other seizure control medications.
+Levetiracetam can be used alone or in combination with other seizure control medications.
 It is usually given with other seizure control medications to "boost" their effectiveness.
 Levetiracetam is also used to allow for reduced dosing of other seizure medications in order to mitigate side effects.

 An injectable form of levetiracetam is available and can be used at home to control seizures and reduce emergency clinic expenses.
 Traditionally this situation (unexpected seizures at home) are addressed with rectal administration of diazepam.
 Giving a shot under the skin might be easier to administer especially in a seizing animal.
 Ask your veterinarian about this form of seizure first aid.

 The chief disadvantage of levetiracetam is that it must be given three times daily in most veterinary patients.
 The more inconvenient a drug's dosing schedule is, the easier it is to skip doses which, in this case, could mean seizuring.
 The extended release formulation can be used twice daily but the tablets cannot be cut or even chewed without interfering with absorption into the body thus they may not be an option for smaller patients.
-There is also an injectable formulation that could be useful for stopping unexpected seizures in the home setting.
+As mentioned, there is also an injectable formulation that could be useful for stopping unexpected seizures in the home setting.

-Levitiracetam can be used alone or in combination with other seizure control medications.
+Levetiracetam can be used alone or in combination with other seizure control medications.

 Levetiracetam can be used in either cats or dogs.
+It may be given with or without food.

 INTERACTIONS WITH OTHER DRUGS